 Understanding the whole

 To answer those questions, I started loosely mapping out my experience as I audited the product, something akin to a workflow diagram.
-I don’t normally reach for a specific method or design discovery tool too soon, in fact I rarely do until much later in the process.
+I don’t normally reach for a specific method or design discovery tool early on, usually leaving this till the end of the process.

 A service blueprint is a diagram that visualizes the relationships between different service components — people, props (physical or digital evidence), and processes — that are directly tied to touchpoints in a specific customer journey.